-The sampling analysis demonstrates that during 2023, all 168 samples taken met the bacteriological standards set out in the British Columbia Drinking Water Protection Act (BCDWPA) and the British Columbia Drinking Water Protection Regulation (BCDWPR).
-Additionally, all but four (4) samples of the 168 samples taken met the health standards specified in the Guidelines for Canadian Drinking Water Quality.
-The watermain was flushed following these four (4) results and all re-tests came back with no exceedances.
+The sampling analysis demonstrates that during 2024, all 162 samples taken met the bacteriological standards set out in the British Columbia Drinking Water Protection Act (BCDWPA) and the British Columbia Drinking Water Protection Regulation (BCDWPR).
+Additionally, all but two (2) samples of the 162 samples taken met the health standards specified in the Guidelines for Canadian Drinking Water Quality (GCDWQ).
+These GCDWQ exceedances were two turbidity results.
+All subsequent samples fell within acceptable turbidity levels.